 Submittal of a building permit application concurrent with a planning entitlement application now requires the property owner, the architect/engineer, and contractor (optional) to sign a Concurrent Submittal Acknowledgement of Risk prior to receiving Planning’s okay to submit for building permits.
-Please provide this signed form at the Planning counter or upload the signed copy to your planning entitlement application on Fresno FAASTER prior to submitting the building permit application.
+Please provide this signed form at the Planning counter or upload the signed copy to your planning entitlement application on Fresno Accela Citizen Access prior to submitting the building permit application.

 A Zone Clearance (ZC) is required to verify that each new or expanded use or structure complies with all of the applicable requirements of the Fresno Municipal Code and with any applicable policies and standards of the Fresno General Plan and any operative plans.
 A ZC is also required to confirm that the establishment of a new use is permitted as a matter of right and that no Conditional Use Permit or other entitlements are required prior to securing a tax certificate and commencing operation.
 To determine if your project qualifies for a Zone Clearance, please review the Zone Clearance Process document below.
 Processing takes up to 14 business days from the date of acceptance to complete.
 Please note that if the business or home occupation location is located on property outside the City of Fresno city limits a Zone Clearance is not required.
 There is a fee for a Business or Home Occupation Zone Clearance.
 Read this step-by-step guide to applying for a zone clearance through the Accela Citizen Access Portal.

 For additional information please call (559) 621-8277.

 To submit a Zone Clearance application, please submit your application through our online citizen portal: Fresno Accela Citizen Access.